lit/lit-element/docs/_guide/styles.md

 slug: styles
 ---

+{::options toc_levels="1..3" /}
+* ToC
+{:toc}

-## Shadow DOM
+## Overview

+This page describes how to style a web component built with LitElement and using shadow DOM.

+By default, LitElement creates a shadow root and renders into [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).

-LitElement uses [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) by default for DOM and style encapsulation.
-Shadow DOM scopes CSS so that styles defined in a shadow root only apply to DOM inside the shadow root and do not leak to outside DOM.
+Shadow DOM scopes CSS so that styles defined in a shadow root only apply to DOM inside the shadow root, and do not "leak" to outside DOM.
 Shadow roots are also isolated from styles defined outside the shadow root, whether in the main page or an outer shadow root.

 **This guide applies only if you use the default (shadow DOM) render root.** If you [modify your element's render root](templates#renderroot) to render into the main DOM tree instead of a shadow root, these instructions won't apply.
 {.alert-info}